Affiliate links on Android Authority may earn us a commission. Learn more.

-Garmin Body Battery is a feature from Garmin that aims to offer insight into your energy and readiness for training.
-The feature is available on a number of devices from the company and could help users to train more effectively.
-But is it really a useful feature?
+Garmin Body Battery is a feature on Garmin devices that offers insight into your energy and readiness for training.
+The feature is available on several watches from the company.
+But is it a useful feature?
 How does it work?
 Allow us to explain.

-According to Garmin’s website, Body Battery combines heart rate variability (HRV), stress, and activity data to calculate the user’s likely energy reserves.
-It uses this information to generate a number between 1-100, where 100 is maximum energy.
+According to Garmin, Body Battery combines heart rate variability (HRV), stress, and activity data to calculate the user’s likely energy reserves.
+It uses this information to generate a number between 1-100.

 HRV is a useful measurement of sympathetic nervous system dominance.
 The sympathetic nervous system is responsible for the “fight or flight” response and is associated with increased heart rate, suppressed immunity, digestion, and anxiety, among other things.
 Normally, when we exhale, we become slightly more parasympathetic, meaning our body slightly relaxes.
 This is indicated by a slight decrease in heart rate, providing us with “variability.”